Barnwell's AFC West report cards: Chiefs' all-in offseason

 And yet, you don't need me to tell you about the upside of adding Romo.
 He was an MVP candidate in 2014, and even the most optimistic Broncos fans can't project Siemian or Lynch to play at that level in 2017.
 Those same fans might also remember that the Peyton Manning signing was controversial at the time, given that the Broncos were giving up on a quarterback who had led them to the playoffs (Tim Tebow) to sign a 36-year-old quarterback who had missed all of the previous season and undergone multiple neck surgeries.
 It's overly simplistic to compare that situation to this one, but it's pretty clear that the Broncos' highest ceiling would have come through adding Romo to the roster.

 Look into Orlando Franklin.
-Franklin left the Broncos for San Diego after the 2014 Super Bowl, but his two years with the Chargers were disappointing, and Los Angeles released him earlier this month.
-A 29-year-old utility lineman, Franklin met with the Jaguars, and the Broncos have already made several additions to their offensive line this offseason, but he could be an upgrade on Garcia at guard.
+Franklin left the Broncos for San Diego after the 2014 season, but his two years with the Chargers were disappointing, and Los Angeles released him earlier this month.
+A 29-year-old utility lineman, Franklin met with the Jaguars, and the Broncos already have made several additions to their offensive line this offseason, but he could be an upgrade on Garcia at guard.

 Grade: B